CJRockball/pred_service/README.md

 ### 7. Serving with Docker and Heroku
-All the scripts are package with Docker.
-The whole app can be run with docker, see the [run description](#Run-from-Docker).
+All the scripts are packaged with Docker.
+The whole app can be downloaded and run with docker, see the [run description](#Run-from-Docker).
+I have also uploaded the app to Heroku for online testing.

 ## Background
 The tips data set is a very basic example of regression.
 It still offers an opportunity to demonstrate many different aspects of machine learning for modeling, pipeline and serving.